Select a specific section to view, or browse through the questions below.

 Students taking asynchronous online classes (not under the immediate supervision of a certificated employee of the LEA, students and teachers are online at different times) should be reported in both sections.
 Students taking synchronous online classes (under the immediate supervision of a certificated employee of the LEA) should only be reported under online education, and not independent study.

-Why did I receive an error in Section B, Independent Study, when I reported all my students as “taking 50% or more of their classes through independent study?
+Why did I receive an error when I reported all my students as “taking 50% or more of their classes through independent study”?

-The students reported as “Taking 50% or more of their classes,” must also be reported students as “Taking one or more classes.”
-Row 7 is a subset of row 6, and therefore must be less than or equal to row 6.
+Students reported as “taking 50% or more of their classes through independent study” (line 5), must also be reported as students “taking one or more classes through independent study” (line 4).
+If you did not report students “taking one or more classes through independent study” you will receive an error.
+Line 5 is a subset of line 4, and therefore must be less than or equal to line 4.

-For the graduate count on line 11, Section B, do I include a student that completed one independent study class in the 9th grade?
+In reporting the number of graduates through independent study, do I include a student that completed one independent study class in the 9th grade?

-Should I include graduates who successfully completed a high school equivalency exam (i.e. General Education Development or California High School Proficiency Exam) on line 11, Section B?
+Should I report graduates who successfully completed a high school equivalency exam (i.e. General Education Development or California High School Proficiency Exam)?

-No, only report the number of students who took one or more high school classes through independent study and graduated from high school during the 2011-12 school year.
+No. Only report the number of students who took one or more high school classes through independent study and graduated from high school during the 2012–13 school year.

 Our district provides instruction through virtual computing, such as N-Computing or Cloud computing, supported with NetBooks.
 How is this reported?